hjamet/Lingorank-ITS/README.md

 > curl -sSL https://install.python-poetry.org | python3 -
 ```

+These tools are not necessary to carry out the project, but they are recommended to guarantee the reproducibility of the experiments.

 ### Installation 🐻

 Once you have installed the above tools, you can install the project using the following commands: